-At some point, people will have to stop rushing to call things, “Feminist” or, “Not Feminist”.
-Both because it’s getting annoying and because it is gross to reduce a centuries-old movement full of setbacks, accomplishments, ideas and intersections as just another form of relatively easy, capitalist consumption.
+At some point, we will have to stop rushing to call things, “Feminist” or, “Not Feminist”.
+Both because it’s getting annoying and also because it is gross to reduce a centuries-old movement full of setbacks, accomplishments, ideas and intersections as just another form of relatively easy, capitalist consumption.
 Having said that, here is the movie, “Born in Flames”, an independently made/produced dystopian fable that tells the viewer from the outset that it is willing to wear its ideas and its convictions on its sleeve.
-Very punk in aesthetics and tone while also being unafraid of speaking up about big ideas and people, here is a dystopian fiction that the likes of, “Mad Max: Fury Road” owe their very existence, even if very few people seem to know about this movie.
+Very punk in aesthetics and tone while also being unafraid of speaking up about big ideas and people, here is a dystopian fiction that the likes of, “Mad Max: Fury Road” owe their very existence to, even if very few people seem to know about this movie.
 If you’re one of those people who think, “The Hunger Games” is a bit on the noise about feminine empowerment just because it has a female protagonist, this movie is probably going to give you an aneurysm.
-See also: that one person who gets a huge sense of pride out of telling random strangers that their politics are not radical enough, while forgetting that for said radicalism to mean anything, people of all stripes have to be accounted for (I’ll get back to that in a moment).
+See also: that one person who gets off on of telling random strangers that their politics are not radical enough, while forgetting that for said radicalism to mean anything, people of all stripes have to be accounted for (I’ll get back to that in a moment).

 But what brings the movie together is how, for lack of a better word, intersectional it all is (speaking of things I will get back to).
 Here is a rebellion lead by a lesbian black woman, with a group consisting of people of other races and even creeds.
 Yet here they are shown having arguments, talking about tactics, and emphasizing parts of themselves that make them stand out from the rest of the group.
 Hell, at once point, Adelaide Norris separates from the group, doing some combat training while being spied on, and leaving the other members to try to continue their work.
 It’s difficult, like all activism is, at first due to the many differences the members have from each other and then because of the pushback they receive.
 Yet through it all, it doesn’t erase these differences.
 The cause eventually lets each person have a voice, lets them talk about the things that ails them and even allows for them to have differences, with a framework of liberation for all being the ultimate goal.
 So, yes, for all of the Lena Dunhams/Amy Schumers of the world, sex workers and marginalized people of color are welcome here, as is everyone else who is willing to fight for a cause that even today has its critics.